qingreee1/material-theme-jetbrains-docs/docs/configuration/tab-settings.md

 #### About Tabs Placement

-While most of people set their tabs to be on the top, Jetbrains IDE also give the possibility to place your tabs to the bottom, left or right side.
+While most of people set their tabs to be on the top, JetBrains IDE also give the possibility to place your tabs to the bottom, left or right side.

 In that case, the active tab indicator will be placed accordingly to the tab position:
 - At the top for _bottom placement_